Data Compliance Comes Home

 Compliance maintenance is a subject of severe issues and expenditures, which often go over the top.

-One Ponemon Institute study – which was based on more than 50 multinational organizations and stakeholder insights – found out that the average cost of compliance for companies is estimated at $5.47 million – a 43 percent increase from a previous version of the study conducted back in 2011.
+One Ponemon Institute study, which came based on more than 50 multinational organizations and stakeholder insights, found out that the average cost of compliance for companies is roughly $5.47 million.
+That’s a 43 percent increase from a previous version of the study conducted back in 2011.

 “The average cost of compliance for those companies is estimated at $5.47 million.”

-On average, non-compliance costs have reached $14.82 million, which is 2.71 times more than the cost of compliance: a 45 percent increase since 2011.
-With such numbers in mind, one logical question should be asked every time: Can your business afford such spending?
+On average, non-compliance costs have reached $14.82 million.
+That figure is 2.71 times more than the cost of compliance, a 45 percent increase since 2011.
+With such numbers in mind, one logical question should be asked every time.
+Can your business afford such spending?

 With the growing and continuing demand for various data use, the frequency rate of data movement also increases.
-When the river is becoming wider, the lost ships are harder to find – this means data is becoming more vulnerable to lose and steal.
+When the river becomes full, the lost ships are harder to find.
+In other words, data is growing more vulnerable to loss and theft.

-New and enhanced data protection regulations are developed to prevent data leaks, but the more regulations step in, the more complex it all becomes.
-Businesses worldwide are challenged not only to launch their operation, but to evaluate if they have the proper budget to implement decent compliance measures.
-However, an increasing number of threats, the permanent need to protect valuable data and the need to reduce long-term perils caused by non-compliance are driving implementation.
+New and enhanced data protection regulations get developed to prevent data leaks.
+But the more laws step in, the more complicated it all becomes.
+Businesses worldwide get challenged not only to launch their operation but to evaluate if they have the proper budget to implement decent compliance measures.
+However, an increasing number of threats, the permanent need to protect valuable data, and the need to reduce long-term perils caused by non-compliance are driving implementation.

 So why are KYC solutions so expensive in the first place?
-Data protection regulations often include a number of requirements that can be costly and complicated to follow.
+Data protection regulations often include several requirements that can be costly and complicated to follow.
 And there are more than a few steps to take to ensure that you’re in the clear: